One bowl of fufu can explain a war.

 Native to Cameroon and Nigeria, Yohimbe bark has a legendary reputation.
 Traditionally, men used it to boost vitality, circulation, and stamina.
 Today it’s studied worldwide, but African healers knew its power long before.
 Listen, bro: respect this bark—it’s potent and not to be overused.

-Yohimbe bark traditional African medicine for male vitality
+Yohimbe bark used in traditional African medicine for male vitality

 2. Prunus africana (African Cherry Bark)